hemant001sng-art/opennms-tutorials-1/session2/Exercise-2-1.md

 * We have modified and synchronised a requisition corresponding to a network of devices .
 * We have set the SNMP community strings to access  a particular node.

 The OpenNMS provisioning mechanism is quite complex and is supported by a number of ReST calls and also the user interface.
 OpenNMS uses requisitions to externally provision nodes, interfaces and metadata.
-The mechanism allows for a mixture forced provisioning and directed discovery of services or interfaces on a node.
+The mechanism allows for a mixture of forced provisioning and directed discovery of services or interfaces on a node.

 We have also seen that internally a requisition is represented as an XML document referred to as a `Foreign Source` which contains node definitions, each uniquely referenced using a `Foreign id`.

-Within OpenNMS nodes are given a sequential database id as they are provisioned, but externally, the node is identified by it’s Foreign Source and Foreign ID.
+Within OpenNMS nodes are given a sequential database id as they are provisioned, but externally, the node should be identified by it’s Foreign Source and Foreign ID.

 It is also possible to use a ReST api to provision OpenNMS through the requisition mechanism.